AAMA7/AAMA7.github.io/README.md

 ## Projects

 ### Predicting depression levels
+Will be added soon...

 ### Coronavirus data analysis
+Will be added soon...

 ### Body mass index prediction
 The dataset for this problem was downloaded from Kaggle.